angular/angular/aio/content/guide/glossary.md

 ## template input variable

 A template input variable is a variable you can reference within a single instance of the template.
-You declare a template input variable using the let keyword as in let hero.
+You declare a template input variable using the let keyword as in `let hero`.

-Read and learn more about [Template Input Variables](template-reference-variables#template-input-variable).
+Read and learn more about [template input variables](template-reference-variables#template-input-variable).

 {@a token}